dermesser/uvco/README.md

 Promises (backed by coroutines) are run eagerly; you don't have to schedule or await them for the underlying coroutine to run.

-Where I/O causes a coroutine to be resumed, the coroutine will typically be run by the scheduler ([`src/scheduler.h`](src/scheduler.h)), which you don't need to care about.
-Other types of events, such as a generator yielding or a coroutine returning, will cause awaiting code to be resumed directly on the call stack.
+Where I/O or other activity causes a coroutine to be resumed, the coroutine will typically be run by the scheduler ([`src/scheduler.h`](src/scheduler.h)), which you don't need to care about.
+Depending on the `RunMode`, pending coroutines are either run once per event loop turn, or immediately from the libuv callback.

 However, as a user you shouldn't have to care about this.
-While you can set the scheduling mode for I/O events in `uvco::runMain()` (`Deferred` vs.
-`Immediate`), the externally visible behavior should be the same, and code will work in both modes.
+While you can set the run mode for I/O events in `uvco::runMain()` (`Deferred` vs. `Immediate`), the externally visible behavior should be the same, and code will work in both modes.
 If it doesn't: that's a bug in uvco.

 Some types - like buffers received by sockets - use simple types like strings, which are easy to handle but not super efficient.
 This may need to be generalized.

 ## Goal

 Provide ergonomic asynchronous abstractions of all libuv functionality, at satisfactory performance.

 ## Examples